 Two 'golden rules' are to always use more than one metric (e.g. do not use Impact Factors alone to assess the quality of journals) and to use the context in which the metrics are generated to judge their relevance (e.g. metrics are less meaningful in some subject areas, such as the arts).

 The Snowball guide explains when each metric can (and should) be used.
+We also recommend that you follow the Leiden principals when using metrics.
 Plus, this page gives more details about common scenarios.

 Metrics about an individual academic includes the number of articles they have published, total number of citations, number of co-authors and so on.
 Each author has a profile on Scopus, which displays these metrics (above).
 To view yours, log into Scopus and search for your name.